Power Integrity Analysis for Your Power Delivery Network

 A high PDN impedance can explain large voltage fluctuations and radiated near-field EMI seen on the power bus while a board is operational.
 To reduce PDN impedance, you can only focus on specific frequency ranges using decoupling capacitors.
 Due to self-resonance in real capacitors, the PDN impedance cannot be brought sufficiently low at all frequencies.
 Therefore, plane capacitance is also needed.
 Read more about designing to low PDN impedance in this article.

 Brief Design Guidelines to Ensure Power Integrity

 To summarize, power integrity involves checking that the power seen at your components is equal to the value you intended to output from your power regulator.
-In addition, as the board runs at full power, you need to check that the DC voltage in the PDN does not exhibit large fluctuations.
+In addition, as the board runs at full power and at high speeds, you need to check that the DC voltage in the PDN does not exhibit large fluctuations.
 Going further to reduce noise created by grounding problems and ensuring power integrity throughout your device depends in part on the type of power supply you use.
 For example, a switching power supply generates its own noise due to the high current it draws during switching; this noise is spread out up to MHz levels and can be quite noticeable in high current regulators.
-Unregulated power supplies output significant ripple in addition to their intended power output, as do regulated power supplies to a lesser extent.
+Unregulated power supplies output significant ripple in addition to their intended power output.

 These variations cannot be solved completely at the PCB level, although a can make an attempt to filter out noise at the switching frequencies.
 You should always use best design practices to protect critical signal traces and power rails from EMI, regardless of whether this EMI originates from other components on a board, from a power supply, or externally.